Ometria/ometria.ios_sdk/README.md

 ![](https://raw.githubusercontent.com/wiki/Ometria/ometria.ios_sdk/images/target_capabilities.png)

-Once enabled, input your Ometria tracking domain (used for emails) like below.
+Once enabled, input your Ometria tracking domain like below.
 This will ensure that when your customers click on links in Ometria emails, your app opens instead of the browser.
 (Note that this does not associate your website's domain with the app, only the tracking domain.)